 Having a calendar of events where visitors can see everything upcoming can help them decide if they want to buy annual admission passes.
 If there are multiple events on the calendar they want to participate in, they’ll consider it a good deal to buy one expensive pass instead of a bunch of cheaper ones (that will certainly add up over time).

 Including daily and weekly activities is also a great idea.
 Some people like to plan out their visits to the zoo.
 If they know what time animal shows, feeding demonstrations, and animal meet-and-greets are, they can organize their visit around those.
 They may not be able to do everything on their activity schedule, but they’ll have a place to start off from.

 Your site should have a page to introduce the people that make up your zoo workforce.
-Of course, if you have more than a few dozen employees this could become unwieldy.
-In such a case you should include all of the top people in the zoo hierarchy, such as the head curators, keepers, and veterinarians.
-You should also include employees that have been with your zoo for a long period of time, or those that have won zoological awards or special recognition.
+Of course, if you have more than a few dozen employees, this could become unwieldy.
+In such a case, you should include all of the top people in the zoo hierarchy, such as the head curators, keepers, and veterinarians.
+You should also include employees with your zoo for a long time or those who have won zoological awards or special recognition.

 Aside from posting an employee picture, name, and job title, you should describe what each position does on a regular basis.
 Many visitors will have no idea how a zoo functions or what the staff they see on the grounds do.
-They’ll be interested to find out what kinds of positions there are and how each one serves to keep the zoo operating.
+They’ll be interested in finding out what kinds of positions there are and how each one serves to keep the zoo operating.